SymfonyCasts/design-patterns/sfcasts/strategy.md

 ## Adding Implementation of the Interface

 Step 2 is to create at least one implementation of this interface.
 Let's pretend our `mage` has a cool fire attack.
-Inside the same directory, create an class called `FireBoltType`... and make this implement `AttackType`.
+Inside the same directory, create a class called `FireBoltType`... and make it implement `AttackType`.
 Then, go to "Code -> Generate" - or "command" + "N" on a Mac - and select "Implement Methods" as a shortcut to add the method we need.

-For this magic attack, return `Dice::roll(10)` 3 times.
+For the magic attack, return `Dice::roll(10)` 3 times.
 So the damage done is the result of rolling 3 10-sided dice.

 And... our first attack type is done!
 While we're here, let's create two *others*.